 Now that nearly two months have passed since this climb—I did this in November, 2022—I’ve spent quite a bit of time thinking about why I did that.
 And, more so, why I immediately started planning another 49 variations on the same trip.

 Why 49?
-Well, you see, there’s 50 states, and I learned about the hobby of highpointing.
+Well, there’s 50 states, and I learned about the hobby of highpointing.
 Texas is the beginning, but it will not be the end.
 One down, 49 to go.
 (Denali, I see you.)
 I plan to reach the highest point in each of the fifty states.
 Because I can’t say no to a challenge, or a checklist.

 I take great joy in doing things that are difficult.
 It’s not that I love pain, so much as that I know my tolerances and enjoy pushing my own limits to see what I can achieve.
 Climbing this mountain fed some animal hunger inside me to go fight nature and win.